rmeliana/FabAcademy/docs/Principles and Practices.md

 (turning on the water pump).
 Its mini reservoir has a level sensor of reed switch type that notifies the owner about the low water level (through an LED) and also blocks the watering system until refueling.

-People who need travelling for a short period (two weeks) or that don't have enough time to basic care of their plant, can use then PNR, ensuring then the survival of their green loves.
+People who need traveling for a short period (two weeks) or that don't have enough time to basic care of their plant, can use then PNR, ensuring the survival of their green loves.